Josh Naylor Player Props: Guardians vs. Royals

-After going 0-for-2 in his most recent game, Josh Naylor and the Cleveland Guardians take on the Kansas City Royals (who will hand the ball to Jordan Lyles) at 7:10 PM ET on Thursday.
+Josh Naylor -- batting .366 in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Daniel Lynch on the mound, on July 7 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Braves.
+He notched a home run while going 2-for-4 in his most recent game against the Royals.

 Josh Naylor Game Info & Props vs. the Royals